GiocoApp/giocopro/README.md

 # Usage

+## You can already access your dashboard at [Gioco Pro](http://app.gioco.pro) and start to setup you application.
+It has it's own tutorial and is quite simple!

 Gioco will bind some method to your **Resource Model**, it will enable you to easily retrieve and track your users data inside your application.

 ## Resource